Reverend Samuel Lovejoy Gillespie

 Mrs. Claude (Ellen) Baker, an early member of the local church, did a great service to the church and community in compiling a history in 1944, collecting records on the background of pastors who served through the years.
 She included this story about Rev. Rankin:

 It was during Rev. Rankin’s 11-year ministry, from 1896 to 1907, that the name of the church was changed from Box Elder to the Brigham Mission.
 Local newspaper reports indicate that Rev. Rankin was well-liked in the community, and served as a member of the city’s military band formed of veterans who performed for civic occasions.
-Coupled with his own ill health, he lost his wife of many years in 1904, but remained with the church through May 1907, before returning to live his last few years in Indiana.Yates, 6 – notes from Brigham Bugler, 1890-95 issues, on file in public library, Box Elder News, 1904.
+Coupled with his own ill health, he lost his wife of many years in 1904, but remained with the church through May 1907, before returning to live his last few years in Indiana.23Yates, 6 – notes from Brigham Bugler, 1890-95 issues; Box Elder News, 1904.

 Methodist Episcopal Church